blockchain-IoT/Motoro/README.md

 ## Current state

+### March 2018
+- Merged in the vehicle registration procedure PR by @koscielnik
+- Merged in the initial DApp UI interface for Machine Owner registration by @ocet
+- Refactore the DApp's structure completely
+- Updated Issue and Pull Request templates

 ### February 2018

 Added another Smart Contract, fully tested, which can be used for selling and re-selling products and services.
 Blockchain IoT workshop in Campus Warsaw, Zabkowska 33C in Warsaw, Poland, on 20 February 2018 at 6.30 pm.